 One day, Alan got to talking to his friend Steve about Steve's family's journey.
 Their child had just been diagnosed with muscular dystrophy.
 What a blow!
 Living paycheck to paycheck was not a good place to be, considering this new challenge in their life.
 They had started this process called the Total Money Makeover and had received the Financial Peace home study kit as a gift.
 Steve raved about the progress they were making.
 “Progress”, well shucks, that’s what we were after!

 Alan came home with the Total Money Makeover DVDs that Steve had let him borrow.
 My Love Language is Quality Time, so when he suggested we throw these DVDs in and see what it was all about, I was game.
 I was all up for snuggling with some popcorn with my sweetie and learn something.
 Movie night will never be the same.
 I think he even ordered a pizza.
 Twist my arm!

 According to Dave’s teaching, anything above $1,000 should be taken out of savings and thrown at the debt snowball. $6,000 knocked off several of our smaller debts.
 You’re kidding me?
 With that single action, I felt “progress” on steroids.
 Now we only have $1,000 in the bank, but if something happens, we can cashflow it.
 OK, that makes sense.
-Amazingly, it took us 13 1/2 months to pay off right at $37,000.
+Amazingly, it took us 13 1/2 months to pay off the $37,000 we had in debt.
 I couldn’t believe what a difference this method made.
 It was the measurable, visible, tangible movement of the needle we had been looking for.